Last updated January 12th, 2019.

 Getting advice about why not to invest is far less common.
 The reason is simple: no one makes any profit by telling you not to spend money.

 Dubai isn’t the only place we’re giving the “don’t invest in…” treatment.
-Last year, we had a similar piece about Brunei.
+Last year, InvestAsian wrote a similar piece about Brunei.
 It was widely-read with around 5% of the whole country’s population seeing it.

-Real estate in Japan and Myanmar among several others also received a negative recommendation from us.
+Real estate in Japan and Myanmar among several others also received a negative rating from us.

-A few people who disagree usually pop up in the comment section.
-Maybe they have something to lose from my advice.
+A few people who disagree often pop up in the comment section.
+Maybe they have money to lose from my advice.
 Perhaps they already invested in Dubai and want to justify their actions.

-They could even be acting out of genuine concern.
-Either way, I’m always happy to give an honest opinion.
+They could even be acting out of truly genuine concern.
+Either way, I’m always glad to give an honest opinion.
 Here are three reasons why you shouldn’t buy property in Dubai.

 Dubai’s Property Market During Recession

 It’s amazing how people can forget the recent past so easily.
 The human brain generally isn’t good at remembering lessons from last decade and adapting accordingly.

 Perhaps that’s one reason why recessions strike the same victims once every seven years or so.
 Most investors, if they even learned a lesson in the first place, will surely forget by then.

 Back in 2008, Dubai along with the UAE as a whole suffered worse than many other countries.
 Locals and expats alike fled as total economic meltdown occurred almost overnight.